 The Making of Army STARRS: An Overview

-The Army Study to Assess Risk and Resilience in Servicemembers (Army STARRS) is an unprecedented research study dealing with a topic critical to the Army and the country—suicide prevention.
-It is also one of the largest, most complex studies ever administered by NIMH.
+Behavioral health and suicide are issues that affect Americans from all walks of life.
+The Army Study to Assess Risk and Resilience in Servicemembers (Army STARRS) is an unprecedented research study dealing with a topic critical to the Army and to the country—suicide prevention.

-In an effort to find risk and protective factors that affect soldiers’ well-being, the Army STARRS team is undertaking some enormous tasks.
-For example, they have created a secure database with more than one billion Army data records and 3,000 types of information.
-The team is analyzing this historical data while using surveys to gather new information.
-Researchers are collecting data from soldiers in the United States, Afghanistan, and installations around the globe.
-All of this has been done, and will continue to be done, with extreme care for the security and confidentiality of each soldier who volunteers to participate.
+In an effort to find risk and protective factors that affect soldiers’ well-being, the Army STARRS team has undertaken some enormous tasks.
+For example, they created a secure database with more than one billion Army and Department of Defense (DoD) data records and 3,000 types of information.
+The team is analyzing these administrative data as well as new information collected directly from soldier volunteers.
+All of this has been done, and will continue to be done, with extreme care for the security and confidentiality of each soldier who volunteered to participate.

 Every research study faces challenges and opportunities to develop new methods.
 This is also true with Army STARRS.
 The Making of Army STARRS series highlights some of the challenges and opportunities that have been part of this project.

-The academic and military worlds may speak different languages and approach a situation from different perspectives.
-But when the goal is the same, everything comes together.
-The Army STARRS research team has broadened its understanding of military life and acronyms just as the Army’s team has added to its knowledge of statistical sampling methods and research language.
+The academic and military worlds may speak different languages and approach a situation from different perspectives but when the goal is the same, everything comes together.
+The Army STARRS research team has broadened its understanding of military life and acronyms just as the Army’s team has added to its knowledge of statistical sampling methods and research lingo.
 The commitment to making Army STARRS a success is what keeps everyone moving forward.

 Studying a Rare Event

 Suicide is a very rare and complicated event.
-In fact, on average, fewer than 20 people out of every 100,000 commit suicide.
-In addition, there are few, if any, things that are common to all suicides.
-For example, although some risk factors such as clinical depression or failed relationships often precede suicide, most soldiers who experience these things never try to take their own lives.
+In fact, on average, less than 1 in 5,000 people die by suicide.
+In addition, there are few things, if any, common to all suicides.
+For example, although some risk factors such as depression or failed relationships often precede suicide, most soldiers who experience these things never try to take their own lives.
 Because suicide is so rare, researchers must look at very large groups of people to draw valid scientific conclusions.
-Army STARRS will allow such a study because it will include a very large group of Army soldiers.
+Army STARRS has more than 100,000 participants.

-Confidentiality is extremely important to every part of this project.
-In every component and every phase, information that could identify an individual soldier is removed from survey responses, administrative data, historical data, and biological specimens.
-Survey ID numbers or scrambled identifiers are attached to different types of data instead of names, addresses or Social Security numbers.
+Confidentiality is an extremely important element of this project.
+In every part of the study, in every phase, information that could identify an individual soldier was removed from survey responses, administrative data, historical data, and biological specimens.
+Survey ID numbers or scrambled identifiers were attached to different types of data instead of names, addresses, or Social Security Numbers.

 Connecting the Dots

-Investigators are collecting data directly from thousands of soldiers.
-The team will use a special computer program to link soldiers’ Army STARRS data to data from Army and U.S. Department of Defense (DoD) administrative sources.
-This will be done with soldiers’ permission and in compliance with all legal and privacy protections.
-The special program makes it possible to link survey and administrative records in such a way that the participating soldiers cannot be personally identified in the research data.
+Army STARRS collected information directly from tens of thousands of soldiers.
+The team uses a computer program to link soldiers’ Army STARRS data to de-identified administrative data from Army and DoD sources.
+This is done with soldiers’ permission and in compliance with all legal and privacy protections.
+The computer program makes it possible to link survey and administrative records in such a way that the participating soldiers cannot be personally identified through their responses in the research data.
 Because of this linked data, Army STARRS will support more detailed studies of both risk and protective factors for suicide than has been possible in the past.

 The Big Picture

-To get a complete picture of soldiers and their experiences, Army STARRS has four primary components.
-The components look at both historical and current data, and each has its own chapter in The Making of Army STARRS.
-Findings from each of the four components may help researchers and the Army develop ways to improve soldier well-being and reduce the risk of self-harm.
+To get a complete picture of soldiers and their experiences, Army STARRS has five primary parts.
+The components look at both historical and current data, and several are represented in The Making of Army STARRS series.
+Findings from each of the five components may help researchers and the Army identify opportunities to improve soldier well-being and reduce the risk of self-harm.

-- Historical Data Study: Using data from 38 data sources from the Army and DoD, this component examines more than one billion historical health and administrative records.
-These records have been stripped of information that might identify an individual soldier.
-Investigators will use the data to focus on periods in a military career that may be high-risk, such as during deployment to a war zone, and the periods immediately before and after that deployment.
+- Historical Administrative Data Study: Using data from ~40 data sources from the Army and DoD, this component examines administrative records from more than 1.6 million soldiers who served on active duty at any point from 2004-2009.
+More than one billion records have been stripped of information that might identify an individual soldier.
+Investigators are using the data to help identify periods in a military career when soldiers might be at particularly elevated-risk for behavioral health challenges such as during deployment to a war zone and the periods immediately before and after that deployment.

-- All Army Study (AAS): This component of Army STARRS assesses data from thousands of active duty soldier volunteers (including Reserve Component and National Guard soldiers).
+- All Army Study (AAS): This Army STARRS component assesses data from thousands of active duty soldier volunteers (including activated Reserve Component and Army National Guard soldiers).
 The AAS is looking at psychological and physical health; events encountered during training, combat, and non-combat operations; and life and work experiences across all phases of Army service.
-Researchers will use this information to determine how these various factors affect soldiers’ psychological resilience, mental health, and risk for self-harm (e.g., suicide).
+Researchers use the information to determine how various factors affect soldiers’ psychological resilience, mental health, and risk for self-harm (e.g., suicide).

-- New Soldier Study (NSS): Army STARRS researchers are inviting new soldiers at the start of their basic training program to participate voluntarily in the New Soldier Study.
-The information gathered will look at the new soldiers’ health, personal characteristics, and prior experiences as they begin their Army service.
+- New Soldier Study (NSS): Army STARRS researchers invited new soldiers at the start of their basic training program to volunteer for the New Soldier Study.
+Information on new soldiers’ health, personal characteristics, and prior experiences as they begin their Army service will help the research team understand the impact of factors that exist prior to entering the Army.